zhus-dika/togyz-qumalaq-agent/README.md

 Source Python code for the paper *Applications of the Reinforcement Learning Technique Self-Play for Competitive Environments in Kazakh National Games*

-**Authors**: Dinara Zhussupova, Mukhtarbay Otelbaev
+**Authors**: Dinara Zhussupova

-Training an agent to play the game Togyzqumalaq https://en.wikipedia.org/wiki/Toguz_korgol
+Training an agent to play the game Togyzkumalak https://en.wikipedia.org/wiki/Toguz_korgol

 ## Rules of the game in Kazakh